thomasvrussell/sfft/README.rst

     pip install pycuda==2020.1 scikit-cuda==0.5.3  # PyCUDA backend
     pip install cupy-cuda101                       # CuPy backend

 **Additional Remarks**: CuPy backend is faster than PyCUDA backend, while it consumes more GPU memory.
 Generally, I strongly recommend users to adopt CuPy backend as long as it does not incur GPU out-of-memory issue.
 Note that PyCUDA backend is still not compatiable with CUDA 11.
+Note that PyCUDA backend is now deprecated since version 1.4.0, as I already optimized CuPy backend to be less GPU memory consuming.

 Dependencies
 -----------